whyNLP/LCKV/README.md

 bash run_clm.sh
 ```

 See the script for more details.
-For CLA, we also provide a sample training script `run_cla.sh`.
 For pretraining on SlimPajama, please follow the instructions in [tinyllama-zh](https://github.com/whyNLP/tinyllama-zh) and replace the dataset with SlimPajama.

 ### Inference